Classmates react to Miami Beach Senior High student at center of Denver manhunt

 MIAMI BEACH, Fla.
-(WSVN/AP) — As federal authorities continue their search for a Miami Beach high school student accused of making threats in Colorado, her classmates back home are reacting to the news.
+(WSVN/AP) — As federal authorities wrapped up their search for a Miami Beach Senior High School student accused of making threats in Colorado, her classmates back home are reacting to the news that she was found dead.

 Public schools in the Denver area were forced to close Wednesday after authorities said 18-year-old Sol Pais who is “infatuated” with the 1999 shooting at Columbine High School made threats just days before the 20th anniversary of the attack that killed 13 people.

-There’s a massive manhunt underway for her that includes efforts from the Jefferson County Sheriff’s Office and the FBI.
+There was massive manhunt underway for Pais that included efforts from the Jefferson County Sheriff’s Office and the FBI.

+Federal agents said there was no longer a credible threat either in Colorado or South Florida after Pais was found to have committed suicide, Thursday.

 According to officials, Pais traveled to Colorado from Miami on Monday night and purchased a pump-action shotgun and ammunition.